Are there other worlds we don’t know about in our universe?

 On the other hand, when S = 0, the element is in a full material state, that is, the element is in the immaterial state of 0%.

-According to Onisaburo, when an event occurred in the spirit world, the event also occurred in the physical world.
+By the way, according to Onisaburo, when an event occurred in the spirit world, the event is bound to occur in the physical world.

-Fig.2 The Mathematical Model of Law of Transfer
+Fig.2 The Mathematical Model of ‘Mirror Law’ of Shinto Philosophy

-Onisaburo called such a transition from the full spiritual state (S = 1) to the full material state (S = 0) as “Law of Transfer”, "Law of Reflection" or “Copy Law.”
+Onisaburo called such a transfer from the full spiritual state (S = 1) to the full material state (S = 0) as “the law of copy and enlargement.”

 The Solution to the Mind-Body Problem

-In this model, the flow of Alice's spirit discussed above can be explained as seen in the following figure (See Fig. 3).
+Using this mathematical model, the flow of Alice’s mind discussed above can be explained as follows (See Fig. 3).

-Fig.3 The explanation of the flow of Alice's spirit
+Fig.3 The diagram of the flow of Alice’s mind

-As seen in the above figure, Alice's spirit was born in the full spiritual state (S = 1) at first and then it transfers toward the full material state (S = 0).
+As shown in the above figure, Alice’s mind occurs in the full spiritual state (S = 1) at first and then the state transfers to the full material state (S = 0).

 This transfer from the spiritual state to the material state can be compared to the flow of a river.